Complications of Liver Cirrhosis

 The liver disease and hepatology experts at the Comprehensive Liver Disease & Transplant Center at Tampa General Hospital’s Transplant Institute treat many patients with complications of liver cirrhosis.
 Through medical management and advanced liver transplant techniques, we achieve world-class outcomes for our patients.

 Complications from liver cirrhosis occur when the liver is severely damaged.
 For example, patients with hepatic encephalopathy have a nervous system disorder caused by excess toxins in the bloodstream that a healthy liver would normally filter out.
 Those toxins can travel to the brain and disrupt brain function.

-As liver function deteriorates and the condition worsens, additional symptoms can include:
+As liver function deteriorates and cirrhosis complications arise, symptoms can include:

 - Itchy skin